 However, some users encounter the “CHKDSK cannot open volume for direct access” error when trying to run the CHKDSK command.
-In this case, they can neither access their files nor repair the drive, which can be extremely frustrating.
-Here is an example:

 My USB drive is not showing in this PC, but it is showing in Disk Management as removable media.
 I tried doing CHKDSK on it, but it showed the “CHKDSK cannot open volume for direct access” error.
 How do I recover my files and repair my USB drive?reddit.com